• Skip to primary navigation

 Growing peppers in cold climate

 We grow many of our peppers in the aeroponic Tower Garden.
-It does not matter what system or garden you use, but aeroponic (meaning the roots are in the air and get watered with nutrient solution) simply allows plants to grow about 30% faster.
+It does not matter what system you use, but aeroponic (meaning the roots are in the air and get watered with nutrient solution) simply allows plants to grow about 30% faster.
 This advantage is what moves us to grow them in aeroponics.
-Growing them in the Tower Garden allows us to grow them vertically.
-Another advantage.
+Growing them in the Tower Garden allows us to grow them vertically, another advantage in a small garden or greenhouse.

 In our area, the last frost date is May 26.
-Start the seeds indoors mid-March.
+Start the seeds indoors in mid to end of March.
 You want the seedling to be just about setting out buds but not blooming yet.
+Peppers like it warm.
+If you plan to grow peppers in the open, wait another week or two after the official last frost day.

 Planting a Hydroponic Garden